 2) Where differences are encountered between the exemption holders’ operating documents and the conditions and limitations in a grant of exemption,

 the conditions and limitations in a grant of exemption take precedent.

 E. Specific Examples.
 ASIs should pay particular attention to the following areas:

 1) Pilot Certification.
-Each exemption includes numerous conditions and limitations which provide requirements related to pilot certification, currency
+Each exemption includes numerous conditions and limitations which provide requirements related to pilot certification, currency,

 and training.
 Medical requirements are also included where applicable.
 These requirements may vary considerably from one exemption to another (e.g., sport pilot with a valid state driver’s

-with a First Class FAA medical, or any combination of pilot’s certificate and medical, including an ATP with driver’s license.)
+license, through airline transport pilot (ATP) with a first-class FAA medical, or any combination of pilot’s certificate and medical, including an ATP with driver’s license.)

 Adherence to the conditions and limitations section of the exemption is required.

 2) Aircraft Registration.
 The exemption requires that each UAS is registered and marked prior to operations; however, registration is not required

 at the time an exemption is granted.

 3) Aircraft Model Numbers.
 Similar to manned aircraft, UA model numbers may be entered in the Program Tracking and Reporting Subsystem (PTRS).

 4) Regulatory Compliance.
 The remote pilot in command (PIC) is responsible for complying with all applicable regulations unless an exemption to a

-regulation has been granted.
+particular regulation has been granted.